kchndesign/jsCalculator/README.md

 ![Photo of the Teenage Engineering OP-1, pictured in the middle.](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/CNCD_Berlin_session_2019_%282019-04-27_13.52.18_by_Ville_Hyv%C3%B6nen%29.jpg/800px-CNCD_Berlin_session_2019_%282019-04-27_13.52.18_by_Ville_Hyv%C3%B6nen%29.jpg)

-_The Teenage Engineering OP-1 pictured in the middle._
+_The Teenage Engineering OP-1 pictured in the middle.
+From Ville Hyvönen on Wikimedia Commons._

 ## Technical Implementation